SAP/WebClientDevGuide/README.md

-# Developer Guide for the SAP Conversational AI WebClient
+# Developer Guide for the SAP Conversational AI Web Client

-The SAP Conversational AI WebClient (further just called WebClient) offers two main ways for developers to interact with it at runtime:
+The SAP Conversational AI Web Client (further just called Web Client) offers two main ways for developers to interact with it at runtime:

-- calling the WebClient API from your business logic
+- calling the Web Client API from your business logic
-- implementing the WebClient Bridge API in your web application
+- implementing the Web Client Bridge API in your web application

-The following diagram shows a high level picture of how the WebClient is integrated into a web application and illustrates the two interfaces (WebClient API and WebClient Bridge) and their place in the integration.
+The following diagram shows a high level picture of how the Web Client is integrated into a web application and illustrates the two interfaces (Web Client API and Web Client Bridge) and their place in the integration.

 ![WebClient](./images/webclient.png)

-## WebClient API
+## Web Client API

-The WebClient API exposes a public JavaScript API, which is available at runtime in your web application as soon as the WebClient is loaded.
-You can use it to interact with the WebClient programatically from within your web application business logic.
+The Web Client API exposes a public JavaScript API, which is available at runtime in your web application as soon as the Web Client is loaded.
+You can use it to interact with the Web Client programatically from within your web application business logic.

 The API is available at the JavaScript object path: `window.sap.cai.webclient` and has the following methods:

 ### open()

-Opens the WebClient
+Opens the Web Client

 ### close()

-Closes The WebClient
+Closes The Web Client

 ### toggle()

-Toggles show/hide of the WebClient.
-This can be attached to an own button in the application in order to toggle display of the WebClient.
+Toggles show/hide of the Web Client.
+This can be attached to an own button in the application in order to toggle display of the Web Client.

 ### setTheme(themeName)

-Sets the theme of the WebClient
+Sets the theme of the Web Client

 | Parameter | Description |